swayos/swayos.github.io/README.md

 - remove swayos_setup_* log files from your home directory
 - don't forget to check for updates regularly!
 - to open root GTK apps from wayland use sudo -EH appname

-## Currently supported OS's and notes

-Linux

-- Arch ( Actual )
-  - feature complete

-- Debian 12 ( Bookworm )
-  - iwgtk is not available as a package so you have to compile it for yourself if you use wifi
-  - pamac is not available so gnome-software is used
-  - have to fix the magnifier icon in font-awesome

-- FreeBSD 13
-  - for some strange reason sway doesn't get installed from the package list, you have to do it manually
-  - no gui software store
-  - no google chrome, chromium is used
-  - no iwgtk and no wifi selector
-  - no blueman and no bluetooth selector

 ## UI Structure of SwayOS